pristineliving/Team-Peony-Primer/index.md

 ### Introduction to Authors

-We are a group of students from BIME Program at School of Medicine, University of Washington.
+We are a group of scholars from BIME Program at School of Medicine, University of Washington.
 Our members are:

 Abby Menschik, Ph.D.
 BIME